kriskowal/q/README.md

     });

 You can also perform actions in parallel.
-This example reads two files at the same time and returns an array of promises for the results.
+This example reads two files at the same time, waits for both to finish, then logs their lengths.

-    var Q = require("qq");
+    var Q = require("q");
     var FS = require("q-fs");

     var self = FS.read(__filename);